zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 **Alert to be generated.
 ```

 Well, this is weird.
-While the rule is correct that it is not a normal parent process.
+While the rule is correct that it is not a usual parent process, the severity is lower than I expected.
 Let's check the rule first.

 ```xml
   <rule id="92052" level="4">